aurelia-v-grid/vGrid/README.md

-vGrid - Custom Element for Aurelia
+Rebuilding branch
 ----------------------------------

 [Demo with grid using viewslots](http://vegarringdal.github.io/vGrid/viewSlotsDemo001/)

+---

-This branch Im rebuild a lot, will keep it as a own project since I will do breaking changes, suggestions are welcome
+This branch Im rebuilding a lot, will keep it as a own project since I will do breaking changes, suggestions are welcome